markdlindsay/DK_Batch_Shapley/README.md

 - **Figures**: Directory containing figures generated during the analysis.
 - **Notebooks**: Jupyter notebooks used for various stages of the analysis:
   - `3d_plots.ipynb`: Notebook for generating 3D plots of the results of Deepkriging, and the benchmark methods, and the original data.
+  -  `3d_uncert_quant.ipynb`: Notebook for generating the full grid interpolation plots and the uncertainty estimates for each interpolation method in the comparison.
   - `Basis_function_generation_and_comparison.ipynb`: Notebook for generating and comparing Deepkriging's performance with different levels of basis functions.
   - `Data_pre-processing.ipynb`: Notebook for data preprocessing steps, mainly variable selection, missing value treatment and normalisation.
   - `Deepkriging_benchmarking.ipynb`: Notebook for benchmarking the Deepkriging model against other methods using accuracy metrics in a train/test format.